eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ### Configure the OpenBOS app

 Configurations can be created in Eliona under `Settings > Apps > OpenBOS` which opens the app's [Generic Frontend](https://doc.eliona.io/collection/v/eliona-english/manuals/settings/apps).
-Here you can use the appropriate endpoint with the POST method.
+Here you can use the `\configs` with the POST method.
 Each configuration requires the following data:

 | Attribute         | Description                                               |
 |-------------------|-----------------------------------------------------------|